Server

 )

-Depend only on what your package actually uses.
-The app shell’s server bundles @tinycld/core’s Go module (tinycld.org/core), which carries the shared dependencies (audit logging, auth helpers, the PocketBase runtime itself) and exposes them under tinycld.org/core/... subpackages you can import.
+Depend only on what your package actually uses. @tinycld/core’s Go module (tinycld.org/core, nested at tinycld/core/server/) carries the shared dependencies (audit logging, auth helpers, the PocketBase runtime itself) and exposes them under tinycld.org/core/... subpackages you can import.
+You do not add a replace directive for it - the generated tinycld/server/go.work resolves every member module’s location.

 The Register function